pelemele1/Data-Wrangling-Examples/README.md

  At the moment no contributing of third parties is intended.

  ## License
  s Copyright © 2021 Felix Deichsel.
-It is free software, and may be redistributed under the terms specified in the license file.
+It is free software, and may be redistributed under the terms specified in the license file (still to add)